 Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash and cash equivalents.
+The Company's credit risk is primarily attributable to its cash and cash equivalents and the amount receivable from Karus, a related party.

 The Company has assessed its exposure to credit risk on its cash and cash equivalents and has determined that such risk is minimal.
 The majority of the Company's cash is held with reputable financial institutions in Canada.
+The Company also considers the credit risk related to the amount receivable from Karus as insignificant and expects to collect the amount within one year.